Nathnael12/Causal-Inference/README.md

 # Folder Structure

+## doc
+Here you will find some generated documents from this project such as screenshots and information about structural model of the causalnex network

 ## notebooks
 Here you will find three separate notebooks for the following purposes
 - EDA for dataset 1 (Information about compoleted orders)